Save Gambella for the World

 The following video is a must, if you love Africa.
 Its 4:25 min long and narrated in Italian by Roberto Nistri, with English subtitles in the beginning and end.
 The middle is narrated in English with Italian subtitles.
 Well worth the watch, this video is very professionally done.

 We at Wildmoz saw a need and wrote this article.
 If you feel this project needs your help then you can reach out here on a secure link.
+We would like to thank Wikipedia for the relevant images above.

 If you can afford the bandwidth, below is a wonderful video of 23 mins long, about the treasures of Gambella and the migration of the white eared kob antelope.